gienyne/Industrial_edge_gateway/docs/architekture/sensor_layer.md

 | `LightSensor`  | Raw analog light level   | ADC value `0–4095`; not calibrated to lux.                                                 |
 | `ButtonSensor` | Digital button state     | Uses the digital input state to report whether the button is pressed.                      |

-None of the four current implementations reports a failed hardware initialization; their `initialize()` methods currently return `true`.

 ---

 ## Design Principles